 Expand your worldview by studying religion as it relates to the world’s cultures socially, theologically, philosophically and psychologically.
 Investigate the societies from which major world religions emerged.
-Specialize in a nonsectarian program of study with courses in world religions, Confucianism, Daoism, Buddhism, Hinduism, Judaism, Christianity, Islam, biblical literature and feminist theologies, as well as various thematic courses that allow you to investigate the perspectives of various religions on issues as varied as non-violence, leadership, and death and dying.
+Specialize in a nonsectarian program of study with courses in world religions, Confucianism, Daoism, religions of China and Japan, Buddhism, Hinduism, Judaism, Christianity, Islam, biblical literature and feminist theologies, as well as various thematic courses that allow you to investigate the perspectives of various religions on issues as varied as non-violence, leadership, and death and dying.

 As people increasingly see the role religion plays on a worldwide scale, an education in Religion and Culture is also gaining importance.
 In our department, students examine various religious approaches to some of humanity’s most timeless issues, such as gender, violence, leadership and death/dying.
 The department is a non-sectarian program of study, with courses in all major world religions including: Confucianism, Daoism, Buddhism, Hinduism, Judaism, Christianity and Islam.
 Those pursing a degree in Religion & Culture need only a desire to expand one’s worldview and skills in critical thinking; being religious is in no way a prerequisite.
 Our program offers students the chance to conduct a broader study of religion in the context of human culture.